bilo-io/tut-fed/README.md

 # Quickstart

-If you want the source, code, it is available on **Github** under [`bilo-io/tut-fed`](https://github.com/bilo-io/tut-fed).
+If you want the source code, find it on [`https://github.com/bilo-io/tut-fed`](https://github.com/bilo-io/tut-fed).
 You can clone, setup and run it with the following console commands:

 - `git clone https://github.com/bilo-io/tut-fed.git`
 - `cd ./tut-fed`